antiihope/sinapp-native/readme.md

 #### You'll notice the "Andorid" directory is changed to "Androids" with and added "S"

-that's due to expo ignoring the app.json file with the configurations for splash screen and icon if "Android" folder exists.
+this is due to expo ignoring the app.json file with the configurations for splash screen and icon if "Android" folder exists.

 _Expo assumes that these configurations are written natively in the Android folder_